The Maccabees (band): 2012–2013: Given to the Wild

-2014–2017: Marks to Prove It and Disbanding
+2014–2017: Marks to Prove It and break-up

 In 2013 The Maccabees announced in an NME article that they were hoping to release a fourth album in early 2014.
 However, in January 2014 in another article with NME, guitarist Felix White stated, "We started the record at the beginning of 2013.
 We went into the studio with the idea that it was going to be finished by now.
 And we've finished two songs.
 We've got a lot of songs but every time you write something new, it raises the standard."
 Frontman Orlando Weeks added, "we haven't really come across the songs that set the tone or mood for this record yet, we're kind of shooting in the dark.
 But I like that: there isn't a specific thing I'm trying to funnel stuff into."

 In March 2015, it was announced that The Maccabees were going to release new single "Marks To Prove It" on 11 May through Fiction Records.
 In May 2015, the band confirmed that Marks To Prove It would feature eleven tracks.
 The album was recorded in the band's studio in Elephant and Castle and pays tribute to the area.

 On 18 May, the band announced that the album would be released on 31 July 2015.
 "Something Like Happiness" was released as the second single and streamed by the band on 11 June.
 It was released on 31 July, to coincide with the album.

 In August 2016, the band released a statement stating that "After 14 years as a band we have decided to call it a day", with farewell shows to follow in summer 2017.

-After the break-up and reunion
+2017–2024: Solo projects

 For the first time in January 2018, the founding member and the producer for Maccabees, Hugo White, talked of his memorable time working with the Maccabees and his life as a music producer after the Maccabees disbanded.

 On 17 August 2023, Felix White and Hugo White unveiled their first single, "Worn Out Buildings," as part of their new musical project, 86TVs.
 Band members included their younger brother, Will, and the drummer Jamie Morrison, known for his previous work with the bands Noisettes and Stereophonics.
 In June 2023, they signed with Parlophone Records.

+Vocalist Orlando Weeks released three solo albums following the band's break-up: A Quickening (2020), Hop Up (2022) and LOJA (2024).
+Weeks also wrote the book, The Gritterman, released in 2017 with an accompanying soundtrack album narrated by actor and comedian Paul Whitehouse.